pillimetlavamsi/24CYS333-Internet-of-Things/Assets/Projects/IoT24/README.md

 ---

 ### Conclusion
-The IoT-Based Indoor Air Pollution Monitoring System is a comprehensive solution to address the critical issue of indoor air quality.
+The IoT-Based Air Quality Monitoring System is a comprehensive solution to address the critical issue of air quality.
 It empowers individuals and organizations to ensure healthier and more sustainable indoor environments while aligning with global sustainability goals.

 ---